 When you decide to have a permanent type of life insurance, you should know the difference between life insurance face value vs cash value.
-These are the two most common terms in the business, giving you (or your family) the benefits of the saving in its own mechanism or method.
+These are the two most common terms in the business, giving you (or your family) the benefits of saving in its own mechanism or method.
 Each one has its own features and benefits, and there are also possibilities of downsides along the way.
 So, what does each term refer to?

 Understanding More about Permanent Life Insurance